joangmm/Roll_a_ball_game/README.md

 Welcome to the Git repository of the Roll a Ball game!

 ### If you want to see the project inside:
-1. Download the "Roll_a_ball" zip and unzip it.
+1. Download the "project" zip and unzip it.
 2. Open it with unity.

 ### Or if you just want to play it: